IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 ## Function signatures and types

 To understand what equality means and how it is written in Agda, we must first understand how type signatures work in functional languages.
-If you are already familiar with them, I&rsquo;ll be talking about how they&rsquo;re different in a dependently-typed language, too.
+If you are already familiar with them, you can [skip this section](#types-and-functions-in-agda).

-Most programmers come from an proceduaral background, and proceduaral languages tend to use a syntax for functions descended from either C or Pascal.
+Most programmers come from a procedural background, and procedural languages tend to use a syntax for functions descended from either C or Pascal.

 ```c
 int add(int a, int b);